 Once through Immigration, you’ll need to fetch your bag and then head through to the Arrivals waiting hall (which is really small) and look for one of our team.
 We’re usually there waiting, but occasionally the Balinese traffic gets us.
 If we’re not there straight away, don’t panic, we haven’t forgotten you.
 You can take this opportunity to use the loo or grab some cash from the ATM.
 1,000,000 IDR is about £50/€70/$74, and that’s a good start.

-We’ll wait for everyone to arrive and then hit the road and head to the hotel, where you’ll stay for the first two nights, whilst you complete your training.
+We’ll wait for everyone to arrive and then hit the road and head to your accommodation, where you’ll stay for the first few nights, whilst you complete your training.

-Upon arrival at the Hotel you will be supplied with your project pack.
+Upon arrival to your accommodation you will be supplied with your project pack.
 This contains all the information you need for the next 4 weeks.

 It will also contain your individual timetable.
 Everyone’s timetable could be different, but all volunteers will spend time working at the Psychiatric facility as well as various Special needs centers.
 You may have a repeated project, as some facilities are very big.
 Please keep these packs on you at all times during the week, they often come in handy long after you think you’ve finished with them.
 Many questions can be answered by having a good look through this pack.
 Take some time to really look at it in your first couple of days.

 We understand that a lot of you are already massively experienced.
 However, working in a foreign culture is often very different to what you’re used to, so we want to make sure you’ve got all the information you need to be able to navigate the sometimes tricky cultural norms in Indonesia.